The link has been copied.

 You can learn more about the baby blues versus PPD here.
 Speak with your healthcare provider about PPD if you begin to have concerns.

-The Maternal Mental Wellness Plan is designed to help moms plan on ways to focus on their maternal mental health and wellness while taking care of the baby.
+The Maternal Mental Wellness Plan is designed to help moms plan ways to focus on their maternal mental health and wellness while taking care of the baby.
 What do they want to prioritize while caring for a newborn?
 It can be anything—from a daily shower to a conversation with a friend.
 Mom can then share her list of personal needs, everyday to-do’s and postpartum priorities to her mom team to activate their support.
 Check out the Maternal Wellness Plan.
 As always, if you have concerns about PPD or are worried about your maternal mental wellness, speak with your healthcare provider.

 Having a baby can be a wondrous, exciting time, but it can also come with unexpected emotions like anxiety, sadness, and feelings of being overwhelmed.
-That’s why it’s important for moms to plan for their mental well-being after the baby is born.
-A mental wellness plan for the fourth trimester (the first 12 weeks after birth) may help mom and baby through their first weeks and months together.
+That’s why it’s important for moms to plan for their maternal mental wellness after the baby is born.
+A maternal mental wellness plan for the fourth trimester (the first 12 weeks after birth) may help mom and baby through their first weeks and months together.

 Whether you’re a mom, you’re on a mom team, or there’s a new mom in your life who you care about, Check on Mom wants to help make it easier to talk about the importance of maternal mental health.
 Check out the Loved Ones Discussion Guide for more information.
 Talk with your healthcare provider if you are concerned about postpartum depression (PPD).